caplogic/Mappedbus/README.md

 Read: PriceUpdate [source=0, price=22, quantity=44]
 ```

-The byte array based sample is run in the same way.
+The byte array based sample application is run in the same way.

 **Performance Tests**